trusktr/dotfiles/README.md

 ## Set it up

 - Make a new SSH key on the new machine, if needed.
-Then add the public SSH key to GitHub.
+Then add the public SSH key to GitHub as well as to trusktr@trusktr.io.
 Then:

   ```sh
   curl https://raw.githubusercontent.com/trusktr/dotfiles/master/setup.sh | sh